|Nutritional Guidelines (per serving)|

 |Servings: 4 Servings|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 A little lemon gives this roasted cauliflower excellent flavor along with the garlic and fresh parsley.
-This makes a nice side dish and an excellent replacement for potatoes or rice, a nice boon if you're trying to lower your carbs.
+This makes a nice side dish and an excellent replacement for potatoes or rice, and a boon if you're trying to lower your carbs.

 The ingredients are simple, but they offer plenty of flavor.
 Sprinkle the hot roasted cauliflower with the optional Parmesan cheese as soon as it comes out of the oven.
 Alternatively, pass the Parmesan cheese at the table.

 - 3 tablespoons extra-virgin olive oil

 - 2 to 3 tablespoons fresh lemon juice (about 1 large lemon)

 - 1 teaspoon garlic (crushed and minced)